bhk/rio/doc/rop.md

        Slots are identified by unique integers allocated by the client agent and identified in the initiating Start message.

+    OID = non-negative integer

-    Ref = integer
+    SOID = integer

-       Reference values use the sign of the integer to indicate the domain hosting the referenced value.
-A non-negative value X represents index X into the recipient's reference table.
-A negative value -Y represents index Y-1 in the sender's reference table.
+       A non-negative value X represents oid X in the recipient domain.
+A negative value -Y represents oid Y-1 in the sender's reference table.

 ### Observations